tanin47/whowish_word/README.md

-whowish_word
+WhowishWord
 ====================

-whowish_word facilitates the process of changing words on a website.
+WhowishWord facilitates the process of changing words on a website.

 How you should work